hopkinsbowman78/Global_Alcohol_Consumption_Patterns_and_Health_Impacts/README.md

 Step 6: Your Flask should be running locally.
 Access it by navigating to: http://127.0.0.1:5000

+## Ethical Considerations
+## Data Sources
+- Our World in Data - Alcohol Consumption Dataset:
+Provides comprehensive data on alcohol consumption per capita by type (beer, wine, spirits) and region or country.
+  - Our World in Data - Alcohol Consumption
+- Global Burden of Disease (GBD) Study:
+Contains data on the health impacts of alcohol consumption, including mortality, disease burden, and disability-adjusted life years (DALYs) attributed to alcohol use.

 ## Data Dictionary

 This table provides detailed descriptions of each column in the dataset used for the Global Alcohol Consumption project.